wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 1. Construct the URL necessary by pasting it after the Playground domain name, such as:

    <pre>https://resourceful-moose-263556-dev-ed.lightning.force.com/packagingSetupUI/ipLanding.app?apvId=04tB00000009UeX</pre>

+   PROTIP: This "hack" works because somehow Salesforce treats the URL as a "declarative" statement of what is desired rather than as a usual read-only request URL.

 1. Press Enter.
 1. Now click Install.